 Vitruvi Stone Diffuser in Terracotta

 Some essential oil diffusers aren’t the most visually pleasing or they can clash with your decor.
 However, Vitruvi’s diffuser looks like it could be a piece of art.
-The matte ceramic item is available in black, white, or terracotta and would be a great addition to any nightstand or bathroom countertop.
-The diffuser doesn’t come with any essential oils, so consider picking up an herbal essentials set (view at Nordstrom) that includes peppermint, eucalyptus, and rosemary.
+The matte ceramic item is available in a variety of colors and would be a great addition to any nightstand or bathroom countertop.
+The diffuser doesn’t come with any essential oils, so consider picking up an herbal essentials set (view at Nordstrom) that includes pacific, peppermint, eucalyptus, and rosemary.
 A few drops in the diffuser creates a spa-like vibe.

 "The instructions recommend using 10 to 15 drops of essential oil, and we found that was way too much.
 Two to three drops were all we needed for dispersing a subtle, relaxing scent.
 Every space and a person's sensitivity for perfume is different, so it’s crucial to start slow and experiment with oils when purchasing a new diffuser."—Julie Hershman, Product Tester